 Surgery for Crohn's disease.
-Up to one-half of people with Crohn's disease will require at least one surgery.
+Up to two-thirds of people with Crohn's disease will require at least one surgery in their lifetime.
 However, surgery does not cure Crohn's disease.

 During surgery, your surgeon removes a damaged portion of your digestive tract and then reconnects the healthy sections.
 Surgery may also be used to close fistulas and drain abscesses.

 The benefits of surgery for Crohn's disease are usually temporary.
 The disease often recurs, frequently near the reconnected tissue.
 The best approach is to follow surgery with medication to minimize the risk of recurrence.